NVIDIA/spark-rapids/docs/get-started/getting-started-azure-synapse-analytics.md

 Synapse now offers the ability to create Apache Spark pools that use GPUs on the backend to run your Spark workloads on GPUs for accelerated processing.
 This is called as [GPU-accelerated Apache Spark pools](https://docs.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-gpu-concept).
-Currently it ships with the RAPIDS Accelerator for Apache Spark version 21.10 jars.
+Currently it ships with the RAPIDS Accelerator for Apache Spark version 21.10.

 Please follow below 2 quickstart guides:
 1. [Quickstart: Create an Apache Spark GPU-enabled Pool in Azure Synapse Analytics using the Azure portal](https://docs.microsoft.com/en-us/azure/synapse-analytics/quickstart-create-apache-gpu-pool-portal)